awesome-0/Umovies/README.md

 ## Getting Started

- This is basically an app that helps users to sort the order in which they view movies, upon clicking a movie you get to see details about the movie
+ This is basically an app that helps users to sort the order in which they view movies, upon clicking a movie you get to see details about the movie.
+They can also favourite a movie and the details of the movie will be saved to a databade for easy retrieval with or without internet connection